sbryngelson/group-docs/group-syllabus/undergraduate-specifics.md

 __Note:__ Please read [The When and Where of Working](when-where-working.md)

 Following the above:
-> Conducting research that is scientifically impactful takes time.
+> Conducting scientifically impactful research takes time.

 I expect undergraduate researchers in the group to take fewer classes than they would otherwise.
-This amounts to no more than 4 serious classes you are conducting research per term.
+This amounts to, at most, 4 serious classes you are conducting research per term.
 Taking fewer classes might mean graduating in 4 years instead of 3 (or something akin to this).
 You must consider this trade-off on your terms, though I'm glad to discuss it with you.
-Just to let you know, GT CS offers an undergraduate thesis option, which meets several degree requirements but is otherwise a small time commitment (and teaches you useful things!).
+GT CS offers an undergraduate thesis option, which meets several degree requirements but is otherwise a small time commitment (and teaches you useful things!).

 Some commitment topics to consider: if you
 * hope to go to a top graduate school (or are considering it), at Georgia Tech or otherwise, then completing your degree early is quite unlikely to help with admission, but completing high-quality research _definitely_ will.